batfish/batfish/questions/Parameters.md

 * `@connectedTo(ipSpec)` indicates all interfaces with configured IPv4 networks that overlap with specified IPs (see [`ipSpec`](#ip-specifier))

-* `@interfaceGroup(group, book)` looks in the configured reference library for an interface group with name 'group' and book with name 'book'.
+* `@interfaceGroup(book, group)` looks in the configured reference library for an interface group with name 'group' in book with name 'book'.

 * `@vrf(vrf1)` indicates all interfaces configured to be in the VRF with name 'vrf1'.